Runge-Kutte numerical simulation of the Moog analog resonant filter.

 xsat -- saturation.
 This parameter determines at what signal level the "transistors" in the model saturate.
 The maximum output amplitude is about 2/3 of that value.

 According to bob~ manual page, "By default bob~ does one step of 4th-order Runge-Kutte integration per audio sample.
 This works OK for resonant/cutoff frequencies up to about 1/2 Nyquist.
 To improve accuracy and/or to extend the range of the filter to higher cutoff frequencies you can oversample by any factor - but note that computation time rises accordingly.
 At high cutoff frequencies/resonance values the RK approximation can go unstable.
 You can combat this by raising the oversampling factor.
-The saturation parameter determines at what signal level the "transistors" in the model saturate.
-The maximum output amplitude is about 2/3 of that value".

 Examples